-Edinburgh Fringe Festival: Theatre performance of Morning (Simon Stephens)
+Edinburgh Fringe Festival: Morning by Simon Stephens

 Simon Stephens collaborates with artistic director Sean Holmes and develops an explorative piece with members from The Lyric Young Company of the turmoil that comes with coming of age and the exposure of trauma and life to an inexperienced soul.
 Before its London leg in The Lyric, Hammersmith it plays at The Traverse in Edinburgh as part of the Edinburgh Fringe Festival 2012.

 The set is sparsely decorated with a big, central fridge and a forensic tent that sits to its right, in which the dying mother of central character Stephanie lies.
 Scarlet Billham plays Stephanie with an immaturity and puzzled nature which takes a while to settle in to, but intrigues.
 Her use of rhythm is repetitive and inquisitive, but appropriately directed.